zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 With this setup, the drafts are still public, in the sense that anyone with the right URL can read them.
 The idea is that you _don't advertise_ the drafts list, and only share it as needed.

 Anyways, I hope this was helpful.
 If only I would spend more time writing, and less time tweaking.
 Alas, ha.

+## Alternatives

+Rereading this tutorial, I admit it's a bit... involved.
+Here are some less friction alternatives.

+You could make a new git branch for your (non draft) post, let your CI platform build it, then send that link to your readers.
+This is what [Mark Allison](https://markallison.co.uk/) does.

+Another variant: Deploy a separate environment where drafts are built, then send your readers here.